languidphoton/ralts/README.md

   cloud_folder: 'Library/Mobile Documents/iCloud~md~obsidian/Documents/First Contact'
 ```

+You'll likely need to change a few items in the configuration file.

 The most important items to change are `bdfr_folder` and `obsidian_folder`.
 The `bdfr_folder` is where the stories downloaded from Reddit are placed.
 The script will create an `HFY` folder if one doesn't exist.
 The default value of '.' means to create the `HFY` folder in the same folder the script is run from, but the folder can be located anywhere you have permissions to do so.
-The `obsidian_folder` is where your Obsidian 'vault' is, ie the folder where you have your .obsidian folder.
-This can also be anywhere, including any cloud syncing (iCloud, DropBox etc) service you use.
+The `obsidian_folder` is where your _Obsidian_ 'vault' is, ie the folder where _Obsidian_ has created an `.obsidian` folder.
+This can also be anywhere you have permission to place it, including any cloud syncing (iCloud, DropBox etc) service you use.

 ```
 % python3 ralts.py mattrans --all